2024 United States presidential election in Arkansas

 The 2024 United States presidential election in Arkansas took place on Tuesday, November 5, 2024, as part of the 2024 United States elections in which all 50 states plus the District of Columbia participated.
 Arkansas voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Arkansas has six electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.

-Trump easily carried the state for the third time in a row in 2024, this time by a 30.64-point margin, which marks the eighth consecutive presidential election cycle in which Republicans have increased their margins in Arkansas.
-Trump's margin of victory was the highest since 1972.
+Trump easily carried the state for the third time in a row in 2024, this time by a 30.64-point margin, which marks the eighth consecutive presidential election cycle in which Republicans have increased their presidential margins in Arkansas.
+Trump's margin of victory in the state was the highest since 1972.

 Primary elections

 Democratic primary

 The Arkansas Democratic primary was held on Super Tuesday, March 5, 2024.